Tennis star Nick Kyrgios has court case adjourned to October | Sports-Games

 - Australia

-Tennis star Nick Kyrgios did not appear on an Australian court on Tuesday when a charge of common assault was listed for the first time.
+Tennis star Nick Kyrgios didn't appear in an Australian court on Tuesday and had his case of common assault adjourned until Oct.
+4.

-Kyrgios remains in the United States preparing for the U.S. Open, which starts next week.

-The charge relates to an incident in January of last year in Canberra that was reported to the Australian Capital Territory Police in December.
-It reportedly involves his former girlfriend, Chiara Passeri.
+The charge relates to an incident in January of last year in Canberra that was reported to Australian Capital Territory Police in December.
+It reportedly involves his former girlfriend, Chiara Passari.

-Kukulies-Smith told the court that Kyrgios "spends very little time'' in Canberra, where he grew up.
+Kukulies-Smith told the court Kyrgios "spends very little time'' in Canberra, where he grew up.

 Kukulies-Smith foreshadowed making an application at a future court date "capable of finalizing the matter," but did not provide details.

-Police charged Kyrgios by summons in July, when he made a career-best run at Wimbledon.
+Police charged Kyrgios by summons in July, when he was making a career-best run at Wimbledon.
 The charge carries a potential maximum of two years in prison.

 Kyrgios reached his first Grand Slam final at Wimbledon before losing in four sets to Novak Djokovic.
 He said at the time he'd been advised by his lawyers not to make any comment on the legal case.